spocon/spocon/README.md

 > *My Raspberry Pi does not use my USB sound card!*

-Try to replace the following in the file `/usr/share/alsa/alsa.conf`:
+Check with `aplay -l` as which card your USB device is listed.
+Let's say it is "card 1", so try to replace the following in the file `/usr/share/alsa/alsa.conf`:

 ```
 defaults.ctl.card 0